MultiSafepay/docs/content/payments/methods/wallet/paypal/activation.md

 7. Click **Save changes**.

-**Note:** If PayPal is not visible as a payment method in your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>
+**Note:** If PayPal is not visible as a payment method in your MultiSafepay dashboard, email the Integration Team at <integration@multisafepay.com>

 Your account is now configured.
 We strongly recommend [testing some transactions](/payment-methods/paypal/integration-testing/) before processing live payments.